CodeGoat24/UnifiedReward/README.md

 🔥 We release **SGLang** and **vLLM** inference code for our model in `sglang_llava` and `vllm_qwen` directories!

-😊 We appreciate the [mradermacher](https://huggingface.co/mradermacher) team for providing the [GGUF](https://huggingface.co/collections/CodeGoat24/unifiedreward-models-gguf-683fe14b5e2b8422049f45ca) version of our models!!

-😊 We thank the [Hunyuan](https://hunyuan.tencent.com/) team for providing the evaluation results on several T2I models using [UnifiedReward-qwen-7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b)!!
+😊 We appreciate the [mradermacher](https://huggingface.co/mradermacher) team for providing the [GGUF](https://huggingface.co/collections/CodeGoat24/unifiedreward-models-gguf-683fe14b5e2b8422049f45ca) version of our models, and the [Tencent Hunyuan](https://hunyuan.tencent.com/) team for providing the evaluation results on several T2I models using [UnifiedReward-qwen-7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b)!!
 The evaluation was conducted on 400 prompts sourced from [here](https://artificialanalysis.ai/text-to-image/arena?tab=arena).
 | Model                | Alignment | Coherence | Style |
 |---------------------|------------------|-----------------------|------------------|
 | Flux-pro-ultra      | 3.6453           | 3.8193                | _3.4971_         |